How to Add a Spreadsheet or Table Into Blogger

 Begin by opening up your spreadsheet or table.
 I use Calc in Open Office but if you use Excel that is okay as well.
 Highlight the area of your spreadsheet you wish to copy to your blog.

-If your spreadsheet is proving problematic with regards to formatting, scroll down the page for information about how to correct this before completing this step.
+If your spreadsheet is proving problematic with regards to formatting, scroll down this page for information about how to correct this before completing this step.
 Don't worry it is easier than you think and you don't need to know anything about HTML.

 Highlight Your Spreadsheet